f1ssf/transco_select/README.md

 This selector permited to drive a Transco Switch Relay.
 My Transco is fully electromecanical.
 The diving is realise par external connector.

 Pin G is 0V, and others pins are route selector.
 (1 to 6) When you put +24V on pin A or B or C or D or E or F, the cylinder of relay turn 60° each step.
 Always in same direction.

-My selector use an Arduino 2560 and 8 relays boards, and Nextion display.
+My selector use:

+Arduino 2560

+8 relays boards

+Nextion display.

+Specials: memorized last relay at power off , Delay of relay activation can be ajusted (2 second actually)

 You can adapted the ino code and nextion tft for your convenance and your application.

 My Transco model: